-- It is advisable to have a Yamaha dealer service the wheel. - Securely support the motorcycle so that there is no danger of it falling over. - Remove cowling A. (See page 6-5 for cowling removal and installation procedures.)
+- It is advisable to have a Yamaha dealer service the wheel. - Securely support the motorcycle so that there is no danger of it falling over. - 1.
+Loosen the front wheel axle pinch bolt, then the brake caliper bolts. - 2.
+Loosen the wheel axle with a 19-mm hexagon wrench.

-- Wheel axle

-Pinch bolt

-- 2. Loosen the front wheel axle pinch bolt, then the wheel axle and the

-brake caliper bolts.

-3. Lift the front wheel off the ground according to the procedure on page 6-38.

-- 1. Brake hose holder bolt - 2.
-Brake caliper bolt (× 2) - Remove the brake hose holders on each side by removing the bolts. - 5.
-Remove the brake caliper on each side by removing the bolts. - 6.
+- 1. Bolt (\times 3) - Brake hose holder - 3.
+Front brake caliper - 3.
+Lift the front wheel off the ground according to the procedure on page 6-42. - 4.
+Remove the brake hose holders by removing the bolts. - 5.
+Remove the brake calipers by removing the bolts. - 6.
 Pull the wheel axle out, and then remove the wheel.